Pagure/pagure/doc/pagure_ci.rst

 * Go to Manage Jenkins -> Configuire Global Security and under that select `Project-based Matrix Authorization Strategy`

+* Add your username here and make sure to give that username all the permissions.
+  You should give all the permissions possible so that you save your self from getting locked in Jenkins.

 * Download the following plugins: